How much energy does a Portuguese Water Dog have?

 This is a question we get everyday, how much energy do Portuguese Water Dogs have?
 Like all dogs, each dog is different.
 Portuguese Water Dogs were originally bred as working dogs, therefore those with higher energy and intelligence where highly sought after because they could perform the required work.
 Like every working dog breed, each dog is individual and have different energy requirements.
 Even within our own kennel group we have differing energy requirements, some of our dogs have a lot more energy than others.

 We get asked a lot to quantify the amount of energy a Portuguese Water Dog has, and we say they have moderate energy for a working dog.
-From our experience Portuguese Water Dogs are not going to be as high energy as other breeds like Border Collies, Australian Shepherds or Black Mouth Cur dogs.
-However they will have more energy than breeds like mini Schnauzers or Shih-Tzus.
+From our experience Portuguese Water Dogs are not going to be as high energy as som other working breeds like Border Collies, Australian Shepherds or Black Mouth Cur dogs.
+However they will have more energy than some pet breeds like mini Schnauzers, Poodles or Shih-Tzus.
 However, we always caution that everything is relative and just like with training, you can encourage more energy or less energy just based on your lifestyle and daily actions.

 Our Portidoodles (Portuguese Water Dog cross Poodles) tend to have a little bit lower energy than our purebred Portuguese Water Dogs.
 They still like to go out and have fun, are energetic and excited to do things like hike and explore, however their energy requirements are not as high as a purebred.
 Which is why some people prefer them over a purebred Portuguese Water Dog.